 |Goal||To display your academic credentials and accomplishments in great detail||To demonstrate that you have the experience and skills necessary to succeed within the position you are seeking|

 |What Employers See||A big picture of you as a person and your scholarly potential||A compelling introduction of your experiences and skills|

 Although different in content and presentation, CVs and resumes do share a common purpose: which is to present yourself as an attractive candidate to potential employers and educational opportunities.
 As such, there is a strong element of strategy to what you choose to include, and how, in your CV.
+The order and emphasis of your sections should also reflect the level of priority of your reader.
 Outlined below are some typical CV sections.

 1. Personal Information

 Full first and last names followed by your degree(s) such as BSc, MSc (where applicable).
 Names may be bolded, centered, and followed by your current mailing address or institutional address, phone numbers and professional email address.

 List formal post-secondary education in reverse chronological order.
 You may include honours, awards, thesis titles, topics and supervisors in this section if not discussed elsewhere.
 Training courses may be included here or in another section such as “Professional Development” or “Additional Training”.